h4harsimran/usvisa_p/README.md

 # Description
-US VISA (ais.usvisa-info.com) appointment re-scheduler
+US VISA (ais.usvisa-info.com) appointment re-scheduler for Canada.
 ## Prerequisites
 - Having a US VISA appointment scheduled already
 - Google Chrome installed (to be controlled by the script)